Adapted from Above and Beyond Parsley: Food for the Senses by The Junior League of Kansas City, Missouri

 Beat softened cream cheese and softened butter with a spoon until smooth.

 Toast the pine nuts in a small skillet on top of the stove, stirring and watching carefully to prevent burning.
 Puree the toasted pine nuts, garlic, spinach, basil, parsley, and salt in a food processor.
 Add the olive oil and blend.
-Add the cheese and butter, and pulse briefly, being careful not to over blend.
+Add the grated Parmigiano-Reggiano and 3 tablespoons of butter, being careful not to over blend.

-To store: Remove cheesecloth, wrap air-tight with plastic wrap and refrigerate up to five days.
-Can be frozen.
+To store, remove the cheesecloth, wrap the torta air-tight with plastic wrap.
+This can be refrigerated for up to five days.
+The torta can also be frozen.

 No comments: